mehmetdemir-tr/Tekir/README.md

 # Tekir

-Tekir is a docker-like container runtime that runs initramfs images in isolated Linux namespaces without VM/Virtualization.
+Tekir is a lightweight container runtime that runs initramfs images in isolated Linux namespaces without VM/Virtualization.

 ---